109 Prince Street

 109 Prince Street at the corner of Greene Street – where it is #119 – in the SoHo neighborhood of Manhattan, New York City is a historic cast-iron building.
-It was built in 1882-83 and was designed by Jarvis Morgan Slade in the French Renaissance style.
+It was built in 1882–83 and was designed by Jarvis Morgan Slade in the French Renaissance style.
 The cast-iron facade was provided by the architectural iron works firm of Cheney & Hewlett.

 The building, originally a store, has been described as one of the most striking gems of the 19th century cast iron architecture in the world.
-Completely restored in 1993 by architecture firm Kapell & Kostow, it was awarded the prestigious Landmark Certificate of Merit by the New York City Landmarks Preservation Commission in 1994.
+Completely restored in 1993 by architecture firm Kapell & Kostow, it was awarded the Landmark Certificate of Merit by the New York City Landmarks Preservation Commission in 1994.
 It is located within the SoHo - Cast Iron Historic District.